What will I study?

 You’re completely free to set your own study hours.
 The learning resources are there for you online 24/7, all year round, so you can drop in and study anytime.

 Once you’ve enrolled, you’ll have 12 months to complete the course at your own pace.

-As a guide, investing approximately 3-5 hours per week means you should complete the course within 6 weeks.
+As a guide, investing approximately three-to-five hours per week means you should complete the course within six weeks.